robfatland/cloudsecurity/README.md

 # Cloud Security

-We have essentially three choices of provider.
+This repository is intended for a research team, a group of individuals working together to build and use compute infrastructure on the public cloud.
+We discuss three choices of cloud provider:
+Microsoft Azure, Google Cloud Platform, and Amazon Web Services.
+These are abbreviated respectively **Azure**, **GCP**, and **AWS**.

 Regardless of which cloud we use, we strive to be efficient, to yield the maximum compute for each dollar spent.
 Efficiency is a combination of cost management (best practices using cloud resources) and security (granting access to resources precisely and only to those who need it).
 This repository is concerned with the latter.

 ## Why use a particular cloud

 The choice of cloud is often connected to the task of building infrastructure for a specific project.
 This choice is often a matter of convenience, for example based on particular features and services